hallojaf/test1/week-1/readme.md

 - [Effect of Praise on Mindset](http://www.youtube.com/watch?v=TTXrV0_3UjY) (video)
 - [Adaptive Motivation](https://www.dropbox.com/sh/ldrnf12rpx78eye/akrBAT-2gB/articles/Adaptive%20Motivation.pdf) (article)
-- get an overview of [Visible Learning](http://visible-learning.org/glossary/) by John Hattie
+- Get an overview of [Visible Learning](http://visible-learning.org/glossary/) by John Hattie
 - [Phillip Goldin on Distorted Views of the Self](http://www.youtube.com/watch?v=bKtBxxR0JRM#t=1243) (around 20:40)
 - [A New Way to Respond to "Failure" - Tales of overcoming the Superego](http://www.youtube.com/watch?v=_tjYoKCBYag)
 - [More information on Fixed vs. Growth Mindsets](http://michaelgr.com/2007/04/15/fixed-mindset-vs-growth-mindset-which-one-are-you/)
 - [Bene Brown on the power of vulnerability](http://www.ted.com/talks/brene_brown_on_vulnerability) (video)
 - Mindset by Carol Dweck
-  - read the "adaptive motivation" article above before diving into this book, it's short and will give you a good overview
+  - Read the "adaptive motivation" article above before diving into this book, it's short and will give you a good overview